avargasv/ZIO-Dialogue/postIOMonad.md

 is expressed, in more operative terms, saying that pure functions in programming are those that are free of "side effects".

->Strictly speaking, to abide to the mathematical definition, functions in programming must also be complete, i.e. they must be defined (return a value) for all the elements of their domains.
-Scala has the (otherwise very useful) notion of a partial function, in addition, of course, to including function that are essentially not complete like, for example, integer division, which is undefined when the denominator equals zero.
+>Strictly speaking, to abide to the mathematical definition, functions in programming must also be total, i.e. they must be defined (return a value) for all the elements of their domains.
+Scala has the (otherwise very useful) notion of a partial function, in addition to including function that are essentially not total like, for example, integer division, which is undefined when the denominator equals zero.
 Scala partial functions are outside the scope of this article.
 Regarding "standard" Scala functions of type `X => A` which are undefined for some elements of `A`, they can be redefined as total functions by simply changing their type to `X => Option[A]` and returning `None` for those elements (and the same value as before, wrapped by `Some`, for the others).

 In programming not all functions are pure.
-Let's give some examples of impure functions (as functions with side effects) in Scala:
+Let's give some examples of impure functions in Scala:
 ```scala
   val rnd = new scala.util.Random